For Joe Ross, back on the mound after missing 2020, it’s like ‘riding a bike’

 Ross, 27, is surrounded by familiar context: He’s the front-runner in a fifth starter competition with Erick Fedde and Austin Voth.
 He is trying to sharpen his change-up.
 It’s another spring that holds plenty of opportunity.

 The obvious difference, though, is that he is coming off the opt-out.
-In December, Manager Dave Martinez told reporters he wanted Ross to round out the rotation.
+In December, Manager Dave Martinez told reporters that he wanted Ross to round out the rotation.
 In February, when reminded of those comments, Martinez backtracked only because of Ross’s time away from the mound.

-Before Monday, his last appearance was 2⅓ exhibition innings against the Miami Marlins a year ago.
+Before Monday, his previous appearance was 2⅓ exhibition innings against the Miami Marlins a year ago.
 His last start that counted was Game 5 of the World Series in October 2019.

 “Similar to riding a bike,” Ross said of returning, a smile spread across his face.
 “I feel like the extended time off, there’s an initial soreness in the offseason.
 Every pitcher goes through it when you start playing catch again.
 I went through that in the initial week or two, but it wears off and you kind of get back into throwing shape; the mechanics and the timing come back to you.
 I feel good right now and pretty fresh.”